Recommended Phosporus Intake

 - Increased risk of cardiovascular disease, which is a disease of the heart and blood vessels

-What foods are high in phosphorus?Dairy is a big one.
-Chocolate, too.
+What foods are high in phosphorus?Fast food is a big one.
+Flavored beverages, too.
 There is also hidden phosphorus in many processed foods and drinks.
 They`re known as added "PHOS."
 And they are foes to heart and bone health.

 What can you do to limit your phosphorus?
 Start by learning some basic high- and low-phosphorus foods.

 PHOSPHORUS BY ANY OTHER NAME IS STILL, YES, PHOSPHORUS

 - Phosphoric acid

 - Monocalcium phosphates